 If you feel as if your military records contain errors or unjust derogatory information, there are avenues available to correct that information.
 Each service has an office dedicated to reviewing requests to correct military records.
-These corrections can include upgrading discharges, determining medical retirement eligibility, erasing Article 15 / NJP actions, modifying evaluation reports, etc. In fact, all branches of the military consider you to have a strong case for a discharge upgrade if you can show your discharge was connected to any of these categories:
+These corrections can include upgrading discharges, determining medical retirement eligibility, erasing Article 15 / NJP actions, modifying evaluation reports, etc. In fact, all branches of the military consider you to have a strong case for a military discharge upgrade if you can show your military discharge was connected to any of these categories:

 - Mental health conditions, including post-traumatic stress disorder (PTSD)

 - Sexual assault or harassment during military service (at VA, we refer to this as military sexual trauma or MST)